Family of late actor Robin Williams reach settlement in legal dispute

 The settlement, filed in San Francisco Superior Court on Oct.
 2, dismissed a petition filed by the actor's widow, Susan Schneider Williams, in December 2014 and brings an end to a nearly year-long dispute over a list of over 1,200 items belonging to the late actor.

-A lawyer for Susan Williams said in a statement on Monday that the settlement was "highly favourable" and that the home she shared with the late actor will remain in her trust.
+A lawyer for Susan Williams said in a statement on Monday that the settlement was "highly favorable" and that the home she shared with the late actor will remain in her trust.

 "I feel like Robin's voice has been heard and I can finally grieve in the home we shared together," Susan Williams said in a statement from her lawyer James Wagstaffe at Kerr & Wagstaffe LLP.